 However, they are just the right level of challenge as the small text is accompanied by plenty of visual prompts that help her memorize new Chinese characters.

-If you’d like to hear her read one of the stories, have a listen to my daughter’s narration of 《玛蒂娜住进了医院》 toward the middle-end of the post.
+If you’d like to hear my daughter’s Chinese reading progress, have a listen to my daughter’s narration of 《玛蒂娜住进了医院》 toward the middle-end of the post.

 I Love Martine Chinese Version 玛蒂娜故事书系列 – More reasons we are in love